jennycs005/jennycs005.github.io/_posts/2020-10-10-Support-Vector-Machine1.markdown

 $f(x) = sign({ω^\*}x+{b^\*})$                                           **(SVM1-form-8)**

-## Lagrangian function and dual problem
+## Lagrangian Function and Dual Problem

 Now we talk about how to get the solutions of SVM1-form-5.